pja35/SXP/docs/wiki/SXP_Item_specification_format.md

 <!-- -->

--   Product Data.
+-   Item Data.
 It classifies the product in categories such as:
     -   Clothing
     -   Sports
     -   Beauty